 Superfantastic was born in January 2010 when four friends and colleagues decided to merge their creative talents and bring something fresh and exciting to the London creative agency scene.

 Mark has worked in design for over 15 years and is one of the four co-founders of Superfantastic.
 His passion lies in the process that takes place before actually starting any design work – walk-about days, workshops, research and presentations.
 Following this he absorbs himself in the brand so that the design process becomes as intuitive as possible.
-He has a long standing relationship with Busabout, HAGGiS & Shamrocker and projects this year included a Berlin & Prague photoshoot and a complete re-design of their annual brochure.
+He has a long standing relationship with Busabout, HAGGiS & Shamrocker with projects including art directing photoshoots in Berlin, Prague and the Scottish highlands, a complete re-design of their annual brochure, messaging journeys, advertising and promotional campaigns.
 He has also worked on other major youth brands such as Contiki Holidays, PLUS Hostels and STA Travel.
 His inspiration comes from spending time with creative people, visiting European cities and art, photography and illustration.

 Simon has spent 16 years in the industry working across the likes of E.on, Bikeability, the Body Shop and Penguin.
 A co-founder of Superfantastic, Simon’s focus is brand design, design for print and illustration.
-He’s seen his book jacket design for John Le Carré’s latest spy novel, Our Kind of Traitor published by Penguin.
-He’s also designed the new food and wine menus for Jamie Oliver’s Fifteen London Restaurant and Trattoria as well as creating the identity and packaging for benugo Cafe Deli, the identity for ‘A Big Night Out with Jamie’, the annual fundraising event that supports the Jamie Oliver Foundation and The Big Feastival another charitable event that brings together great food from top restauranteurs and live music.
+He’s seen his book jacket design for John Le Carré’s spy novel, Our Kind of Traitor published by Penguin.
+He’s also designed the menus for Jamie’s Italian restaurants, the identity for ‘A Big Night Out with Jamie’, the annual fundraising event that supports The Jamie Oliver Food Foundation and The Big Feastival another charitable event that brings together great food from top restauranteurs and live music.
 The things that inspire Simon are typography, screen printing and letterpress.

 One of Superfantastic’s co-founders, James is responsible for all things creative, digital and strategic.
 He looks after our online team and specialises in creating intuitive, bespoke and engaging websites that are both fabulous and functional – making sure our clients always come back for more.
 Having been in the design sector for over 11 years he has worked across many brands developing their online presence including Mediaedge:CIA, Cycling England, Bikeability and gogapyear.com for the Foreign & Commonwealth Office.
 His passion for all things design and his love of music almost borders on the obsessive, but in a nice way!